-2. Banish the concept of “junk drawers.”
-At first, this advice seems counter-intuitive.
+At first, this advice seems counterintuitive.
 After all, what could be more convenient than tossing miscellaneous objects in drawers so that your house looks neater?
-Nothing, until you try to find your stapler, paperclips, sunglasses, or spare cell phone charger in a rush.
-You’ll then be faced with two major problems: 1.
-You’ll spend 15 or more minutes locating the item you want.
-2. At least some of the clutter you encounter along the way will end up on the floor, on the desk, and so on.
+This Band-Aid cleaning solution seems to work just fine until you’re rushing and trying to find your stapler, paperclips, sunglasses, or cellphone charger.
+Then, you’ll spend 15 or more minutes locating the item you want.
+Or at least some of the clutter you encounter along the way will end up on the floor or the desk, creating more mess than you already had to begin with.
 The lesson?
 Good organization requires a “from the ground up” approach.
 You can’t cheat or take shortcuts.

 Instead of using drawers and closets as receptacles for haphazard clutter, purchase space-organizing storage compartments.
-Label each of these compartments (e.g., designate a compartment for chargers and cords, another for paperclips, etc.) and use them fastidiously.
+Label each of these compartments and use them fastidiously.

-3. Purge your storage spaces at least once a year.
-Every year, go through your closets, drawers, cupboards, etc. and get rid of any replaceable items you haven’t used in the last year.
+Go through your closets, drawers, and cupboards, and declutter your home of any replaceable items you haven’t used in the last year.
 By preventing clutter from accumulating in your storage areas, you’ll keep some space available for use.
-This will prevent you from “having” to leave items on counter tops, tables, desks, and shelves owing to lack of room.
+In addition, this will prevent you from leaving items on countertops, tables, desks, and shelves owing to a lack of room.

-4. Keep your cleaning supplies organized.
-Group your cleaning supplies by use (e.g. bathroom cleaning supplies in one portable bin, kitchen cleaning supplies in another) and store them in accessible locations.
-The faster you can find the cleaning supplies you need to clean a given area, the more likely you will be to clean it.
+Group your cleaning supplies by purpose and store them in accessible locations.
+For example, keep bathroom cleaning products in one portable bin under the sink.
+The faster you find the cleaning supplies, the more likely you will be motivated to clean your space.

-If you try the five strategies above and still find yourself overwhelmed by clutter, it’s time to call in the pros.
-You can hire a housecleaning service on a temporary basis to help you get your household back on track, or you can commit to regular maid visits—it’s up to you.
-(See more.)
+If you try the five strategies above and still find yourself overwhelmed by the dirt and mess of your space, don’t think twice about asking for help from professional home cleaning experts.
+You have the option to book a house cleaning service temporarily to help you get your household back on track, or commit to regular weekly, bi-weekly, or monthly cleaning visits—it’s up to you!